-How risk reduced, and what is the right amount of risk reduction?
+How can we reduce risk and what is the right amount of risk reduction?
 What level of risk mitigation does the region require?
 How do various resources contribute to risk mitigation?
 Who pays for risk mitigation?

-The value of risk management resources is the contribution they make when foresight is not perfect.
+The value of risk management resources is the contribution they make when our foresight is not perfect.
 Their value derives from their ability to respond under abnormal circumstances of price, loads, resource availability, and so forth.
 Moreover, their value is directly related to the probability of these events.